NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Chaldira - Major Boon.md

-**Major Boon:** Chaldira's major boon grants truly improbable luck in combat.
+Chaldira's major boon grants truly improbable luck in combat.

 Your movement doesn't trigger reactions.
 You always succeed at flat checks you make to hit opponents with attack actions; this is a fortune effect.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*